oroinc/documentation/commerce/user_guide/marketing_web_catalog/edit_content_tree/index.rst

    .. image:: /user_guide/img/marketing/web_catalogs/WebCatalogCreate2.png
       :class: with-border

 Once the main menu nodes are saved, create **sub-menu content nodes**.
-These will be shown as the second level of the main menu on the OroCommerce Store Front:
+These will be shown as the second level of the main menu on the OroCommerce Storefront:

 #) Ensure that the appropriate main menu node is selected in the content nodes structure to the left.